-To ensure greater management transparency, we established the executive nomination and compensation committee in June 1999.
+To promote greater management transparency in our governance, we established the Executive Nomination and Compensation Committee in June 1999.
 Its functions included recommending executive remuneration.
-With the adoption of a "Company with Committees" board model in June 2003, the committee was replaced with separate Nominating and Compensation Committees.
+In June 2003, we adopted a "Company with Committees" board model and replaced the Executive Nominating and Compensation Committee with separate Nominating and Compensation Committees.
 For discussion of these committees, see "Item 6.-Directors, Senior Management and Employees-Nominating Committee" and "-Compensation Committee."

-In June 2003, with our adoption of the "Company with Committees" board model, ORIX terminated its program for retirement payments to directors and corporate auditors.
-In connection with the termination of this system, shareholders approved payments of an aggregate maximum amount of \(\frac{\frac{1}}{3}\),250 million to directors and \(\frac{\frac{1}}{3}\)50 million to corporate auditors for accumulated payments.
+Along with the adoption of the "Company with Committees" board model, ORIX terminated its program for retirement payments to directors and corporate auditors.
+In connection with the termination of this program, shareholders approved payments of an aggregate maximum amount of \(\frac{x}{3}\),250 million to directors and \(\frac{x}{5}\)0 million to corporate auditors for accumulated payments.
 The amount, timing and method of payment was approved for each director and corporate auditor by the then newly established Compensation Committee.
 The payments to individual directors and corporate auditors were based on the length of service and remuneration at the time of termination.

-Compensation for directors, executive officers and group executives in fiscal 2015 was as follows (in millions of yen);
+Compensation for directors, executive officers and group executives in fiscal 2016 was as follows (in millions of yen);